 We do our regular activities, Monday through Thursday and then each “Fun Friday” is when we do field trips, go to a local pool, take trips into DC to sight see, via the metro.
-Our first “Fun Friday” was spent learning how to navigate the Metro system, how to buy or put money on a card and how to read/understand the maps.
-This past summer we had scavenger hunts, visited an authentic Spanish Tapas style restaurant, La Tasca, where we learned how to make Paella.
+Our first “Fun Friday” is spent learning how to navigate the Metro system, how to buy or put money on a card and how to read/understand the maps.

 With the exception of really inclement weather all our activities take place outdoors, in nature, keeping kids physically and mentally active all day – yet keeping it simple.

 Imagine watching the face of a kid, see for the first time a deer out in its natural habitat, watch it freeze and then bound away with its fawns.
-We met many dogs that we called friends, we watched turtles basking in the sun, saw eagles, blue herons, all in their natural habitat and even visited with some horses a few times.
+We meet many dogs that we called friends, we watch turtles basking in the sun, see eagles, blue herons, all in their natural habitat and even visit with some horses a few times.
 It does not take long for these kids to forget their daily troubles or worries in this sort of healthy environment – even if it is only for a couple of hours each day over the course of a couple of months – it makes a difference.